Dear Campaign Advocate,

-On Tuesday, July 19, Senator Barbara Boxer (D-Calif.), chair of the Senate Environment and Public Works Committee, released an outline of the committee’s bipartisan draft reauthorization.
+On Tuesday, July 19, Senator Barbara Boxer (D-Calif.), chair of the Senate Environment and Public Works Committee, released an outline of the committee’s draft reauthorization.
 RTC is working to ensure the Senate bill, and any future versions of such legislation, will re-affirm critical dedicated funding for active transportation.

 TIGER III announced

 The U.S. Department of Transportation (USDOT) announced a third round of the highly popular Transportation Investment Generating Economic Recovery (TIGER) program.
 As with TIGER and TIGER II, we encourage you to apply for TIGER III funding to realize some of the aims of your Campaign for Active Transportation case statements, or other active transportation goals.